-- 3.1 Work commenced on this piece of work in May 2022 and was conducted by Healthwatch Manchester staff and volunteers.
-In total 6 pharmacies were visited and a review was completed after each individual visit. - 3.2 Healthwatch Manchester representatives interviewed the pharmacy manager and the following Healthwatch Manchester Accessible Information Standard Checklist was worked through: - Explain the basics of the Accessible Information Standard and 'the need to do something if not everything'

-- Discuss offering alternative formats to all patients and provide a suggested sentence if necessary - Resolve where to keep large print forms available - Discuss reasonable adjustments - Show where to find Easy Read materials - Explain the rules of Large Print (Large print is defined by the RNIB as being 16pt Arial or bigger) - Discuss options for deaf patients: give information on BSL relay services - Signpost to deaf awareness training and e-learning options - Test the hearing loop.
+- 3.1 Work commenced on this piece of work in October 2022 and was conducted by Healthwatch Manchester staff and volunteers.
+In total 4 pharmacies were visited and a review in the form of a written report was completed after each individual visit.
+Pharmacies visited included: - ASDA Hulme - Faith Pharmacy - Manor Pharmacy - St. Lawrence Chemists - 3.2 Healthwatch Manchester representatives interviewed the pharmacy manager and the following Healthwatch Manchester Accessible Information Standard Checklist was worked through: - Explain the basics of the Accessible Information Standard and 'the need to do something if not everything' - Discuss offering alternative formats to all patients and provide a suggested sentence if necessary - Resolve where to keep large print forms available - Discuss reasonable adjustments - Show where to find Easy Read materials - Explain the rules of Large Print (Large print is defined by the RNIB as being 16pt Arial or bigger) - Discuss options for deaf patients: give information on BSL relay services - Signpost to deaf awareness training and e-learning options - Test the hearing loop.
 Provide information on options for buying counter loops etc.